acnn-team/acnn-team.github.io/technical-reference/xsf-file.md

   nav: "docs"
 ---

-This section outlines the format and content of the .xsf files in SHLEX, which serve as the metadata of the dataset.
+This section outlines the format and content of the .xsf files, which serve as the metadata of the dataset.

 An example of a .xsf file is shown below